cambridge-ceu/csd3/systems/setup.md

     Therefore the R package has to be called using module `R/3.4`, such as `library(peer,lib.loc='/rds/project/jmmh2/rds-jmmh2-public_databases/software/peer/PMBio')`.

-    The following records its setup from conda, <https://www.biostars.org/p/9461665/>
+    The following records its setup using conda, <https://www.biostars.org/p/9461665/>

     ```bash
     module load miniconda/2